vike256/ohjelmointi4-todo-app/README.md

 TODO app API for a university course project
+Just run `node server.js`

 ## The database